opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

     4 + Click on :tutorial-keycap:`Preview`.
 Technically, everything works well: the chart indeed updates according to the chosen filter option.
-However, the filtered chart becomes completely useless, because it only displays one only point.
+However, the filtered chart becomes completely useless, because it only displays one single point.

 .. rst-class:: img-hide

     SCREENSHOT

-We need a second option visualization, that will only be displayed in case the filter is used.
-This second option visualization will replace the default, unfiltered chart that becomes useless once filtered.
+We need an alternative visualization, that will only be displayed if the filter is used.
+This alternative visualization will replace the default, unfiltered chart that becomes useless once filtered.
 Let's do this!